iforce2d/weenyPRU/firmware/README.md

 The 'legacy' pre-built binary was made before TMC2209 UART support was added, and will only function correctly on a pre-v1.2 board.
 It shares the 14 digital I/O equally between input and output.
 That is, pins D1-D7 are inputs, and D8-D14 are outputs.

-The 'v1.2' pre-built binary enables both UART TMC and I2C XGZP.
+The 'v1.2' pre-built binary enables UART TMC and I2C XGZP.

+The 'v1.3' pre-built binary enables UART TMC and I2C DS3502.

+(These version numbers are for the firmware, not the board hardware.)

 ## Pin mappings